A Thrilling Shark Cage Dive!

 “Getting Up Close and Personal with Hawaii’s Sharks“

-Oahu is Hawaii’s most visited and well-known island with numerous activities and water sports.
+Oahu is Hawaii’s most visited and well-known island with numerous activities, water sports and luxury resorts.
+As soon as I found out there was an opportunity to. .
 As soon as I found out there was an opportunity to get in the water with sharks it became the most anticipated part of my entire trip to the island.
 Although I’ve been scuba diving for years I’ve only seen sharks on a handful of occasions, most of them small reef sharks… and up to this point I was fairly glad as I still have a healthy fear of those razor sharp teeth.
 Knowing I’d be observing sharks safely from inside a cage was a great logical next step to becoming more comfortable around them and getting to enjoy their presence without fear.

-After a long plane ride and a night of relaxing I woke early and headed up to the North Shore to meet with Hawaii Shark Encounters.
+After a long plane ride and a night of relaxing I woke early and headed up to the North Shore to meet with Hawaii Shark guys (YOU CAN BOOK YOUR SHARK TOUR HERE).
 After a safety briefing and talks about the sharks we headed out sea with a nearly full boat and a big cage in tow.. during the 3 mile ride out to sea there was plenty of time to get excited about what was going to happen next!
 Right away we began spotting sharks just below the surface and the cage was dropped into the water.
 The first group of us plunged into the cage and the real fun began.

 The cage is large enough for quite a few people – they put in up to 7 at a time, luckily we didn’t have a full boat and the first group of us was only 5 in at a time.
 With large clear plexiglass plates there was plenty of space to watch the sharks come and go.
 They weren’t shy, swimming right up to the cage, below and around it during our entire 25 minutes in the water.
 We observed 8 or more good sized Galapagos sharks, all of which were calm and swimming along us slowly.. no attacking or biting the cage like you see on TV and movies.